By Cortland Pfeffer and Irwin Ozborne

 Many of the patrons inside the church that stand so faithfully behind their doctrines of unconditional love and kindness, are the same ones who walk out the church and instantly abandon these teachings; the same people who use religious scripture as leverage to judge, condemning others in the name of “the Lord”; the same people who complain about the poor receiving “handouts” while building million dollar churches that don’t pay a dime in taxes, while the poor go on without food or shelter.
 Several religious pastors have proven this hypocrisy among their own congregations…

-In June of 2013, newly appointed pastor of Sango United Methodist Church in Clarksville, Tennessee, reverend Willie Lyle spent four days disguised as a homeless man living on the streets.
+In 2013, newly appointed pastor of Sango United Methodist Church in Clarksville, Tennessee, reverend Willie Lyle spent four days disguised as a homeless man living on the streets.
 He wanted to see what it was like to truly live without anything and see who would offer food and assistance.
 Then, he transformed back into the role as pastor to address his the congregation:

 “Too many of us want to serve God one hour each week.
 That doesn’t cut it.
 That is not God’s plan.”